-WHEREAS, Private First Class Johnson was a loving brother to his siblings, Willie, Tony,
+14 661 WHEREAS, Private First Class Johnson was a loving brother to his siblings, Willie, Tony, 662 and Vicki; and 663 WHEREAS, a graduate of R.L.
+Cousins High School in 1966, Private First Class Johnson became an infantry soldier with the United States Armed Forces in November, 1968; and 664 665 WHEREAS, he lost his life in combat protecting the freedoms that all United States citizens cherish in Binh Duong Province, South Vietnam; and 666 667 WHEREAS, Private First Class Johnson was the first African American soldier from Douglasville, Georgia, to die in Vietnam and was the second fallen soldier from Douglas 668 669 County; and WHEREAS, it is abundantly fitting and proper that the extraordinary accomplishments of 670 671 this distinguished Georgian be recognized by naming a bridge in his honor.
+PART XXXVII 672 WHEREAS, our nation's security continues to rely on patriotic men and women who put 673 674 their personal lives on hold in order to place themselves in harm's way to protect the freedoms that all United States citizens cherish; and 675 WHEREAS, Colonel Lynn "L.E."
+Witt, Jr., served as a guardian of this nation's freedom and 676 677 liberty with the United States Army Air Corps and served as a fighter squadron leader in the 678 Allied campaign to take back Japanese held islands in the southwest pacific during World 679 War II; and WHEREAS, he logged 905 combat hours and flew 326 combat missions, more missions than 680 681 any other American pilot during World War II, and received a Distinguished Service Cross for sinking a Japanese destroyer using only his plane's guns; and 682 683 WHEREAS, Colonel Witt was also recognized with the Silver Star, the Air Medal with eight oak leaf clusters, the American Campaign medal, the Asiatic Pacific Campaign Medal with 684 one Silver Star, three Bronze Stars, the World War II Victory Medal, the Philippine 685

-- and Vicki; and - WHEREAS, a graduate of R.L.
-Cousins High School in 1966, Private First Class Johnson - became an infantry soldier with the United States Armed Forces in November, 1968; and - WHEREAS, he lost his life in combat protecting the freedoms that all United States citizens - 666 cherish in Binh Duong Province, South Vietnam; and - 667 WHEREAS, Private First Class Johnson was the first African American soldier from - Douglasville, Georgia, to die in Vietnam and was the second fallen soldier from Douglas - 669 County; and - 670 WHEREAS, it is abundantly fitting and proper that the extraordinary accomplishments of - 671 this distinguished Georgian be recognized by naming a bridge in his honor. - 672 PART XXXVII - WHEREAS, our nation's security continues to rely on patriotic men and women who put - 674 their personal lives on hold in order to place themselves in harm's way to protect the - 675 freedoms that all United States citizens cherish; and - 676 WHEREAS, Colonel Lynn "L.E."
-Witt, Jr., served as a guardian of this nation's freedom and - 677 liberty with the United States Army Air Corps and served as a fighter squadron leader in the - Allied campaign to take back Japanese held islands in the southwest pacific during World - 679 War II; and - WHEREAS, he logged 905 combat hours and flew 326 combat missions, more missions than - any other American pilot during World War II, and received a Distinguished Service Cross - for sinking a Japanese destroyer using only his plane's guns; and - WHEREAS, Colonel Witt was also recognized with the Silver Star, the Air Medal with eight - oak leaf clusters, the American Campaign medal, the Asiatic Pacific Campaign Medal with - one Silver Star, three Bronze Stars, the World War II Victory Medal, the Philippine - 686 Liberation Ribbon, and the Philippine Independence Ribbon; and - 687 WHEREAS, during his 30 year career with the military, Colonel Witt spent five at Robins - 688 Air Force Base as Head of Air Force Recruiting; and
+WHEREAS, during his 30 year career with the military, Colonel Witt spent five at Robins 687